Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-\begin{remark} Proposition \ref{measure2} does indicates that the measure of an expansion is a norm.
+The proposition \ref{measure2} indicates that the measure of an expansion is a norm.
 It also assigns concrete values to expansions on the tuples of $\mathbb{R}[x]$.
-This measure becomes very large in magnitude if and only if the expansion process is very long.
-That is to say, if the degree of expansion is very large then we would expect the norm of expansion to be relatively large.
-This will become a criterion for determining the degree of expansion, which we shall discuss later.
-The next result tells us that the norm of the expansion of any tuple of $\mathbb{R}[x]$ is unique up to rearrangement of entries and translation by a tuple of $\mathbb{R}$.
-But before then, we prove a key lemma having to do with the fact that a permutation commutes with an expansion. \end{remark}
+This measure is expected to be large in magnitude if and only if the expansion process is very long.
+That is, if the degree of expansion is very large, then we would expect the norm of expansion to be relatively large.
+This will serve as a criterion for determining the degree of expansion, which we shall discuss later.
+We will show that the norm for the expansion of any tuple of $\mathbb{R}[x]$ is unique up to rearrangement of entries and translation by a tuple of $\mathbb{R}$.